Sarh: History

-Fort Archambault (Sarh) was founded by the colonial French Equatorial Africa, for returnees from the labour camps associated with the construction of the Congo-Ocean Railway.
-A significantly large textiles complex was constructed by the French in Sarh in 1967.
+The city was founded as Fort Archambauld by the colonial authorities of French Chad, then part of French Equatorial Africa, for returnees from the labour camps associated with the construction of the Congo-Ocean Railway.
+A significantly large textiles complex was constructed by the French in Fort Archambauld in 1967.

+It was renamed to Sarh in 1972 during François Tombalbaye's authenticité campaign.

 The residents of Sarh suffered a meningococcal meningitis epidemic in 1990.

 Geography

 Sarh is located on the Chari River, 350 mi southeast of the capital city N'Djamena.
 It was named after the Sara people of southern Chad.

 It is the third largest city in Chad, after N'Djamena and Moundou.

 Climate

 Like other parts of southern Chad and the East Sudanian savanna, Sarh has a typical tropical savanna climate (Köppen Aw), with a wet season and a dry season and the temperature being hot year-round.
 The average annual high temperature is 34.9 C, while the average annual low temperature is 20.9 C. The hottest time of year is from March to May, just before the wet season starts.
 March has the highest average high at 39.1 C, while the highest average low is 24.7 C in April.
 August has the lowest average high at 30.6 C, while December has the lowest average low at 16.4 C.

 Sarh receives 969.3 mm of rain over 86 precipitation days, with a distinct wet and dry season like most tropical savanna climates.
 December receives no precipitation at all, with almost no rain falling from November to March.
 August, the wettest month, receives 243.7 mm of rainfall on average.
-August also has 18 precipitation days, which is the most of any month.
+August also has 18 precipitation days on average, which is the most for any month.
 Humidity is much higher in the wet season than the dry season, with February having a humidity at 29% and August having a humidity at 82%.
 Sarh receives 2737.3 hours of sunshine annually on average, with the sunshine being distributed fairly evenly across the year, although it is lower during the wet season.
 December and January receive the most sunshine, while July receives the least.